Ethiopia–Israel relations

 Ethiopia–Israel relations are foreign relations between Ethiopia and Israel.
 Both countries re-established diplomatic relations in 1992.
 Ethiopia has an embassy in Tel Aviv.
 Israel has an embassy in Addis Ababa.

-Israel has been one of Ethiopia's most reliable suppliers of military assistance, supporting different Ethiopian governments during the Eritrean War of Independence.
+Israel has been one of Ethiopia's most reliable suppliers of military assistance, supporting different Ethiopian governments during the Eritrean War of Independence and the Ogaden War.

-In 2012, an Ethiopian-born Israeli, Belaynesh Zevadia, was appointed Israeli ambassador to Ethiopia.

 History

 Royal Era

+The Ethiopian Empire was one of ten countries that voted to abstain on the United Nations (UN) Partition Plan for Palestine in 1947, which proposed dividing Mandatory Palestine into Jewish and non-Jewish states.

-During the imperial era, Israeli advisers trained paratroops and counterinsurgency units belonging to the Fifth Division (also called the Nebelbal, 'Flame', Division).
-In December 1960, a section of the Ethiopian army attempted a coup whilst the Emperor Haile Sellassie I was on a state visit in Brazil.
-Israel intervened, so that the Emperor could communicate directly with General Abbiye.
-General Abbiye and his troops remained loyal to the Emperor, and the rebellion was crushed.
+During the reign of Emperor Haile Selassie, Israeli advisers trained paratroops and counterinsurgency units belonging to the Fifth Division (also called the Nebelbal, 'Flame', Division).
+In December 1960, elements of the Ethiopian army attempted a coup whilst the emperor was on a state visit in Brazil.
+Israel intervened in support of Sellasie.

+The alignment between Ethiopia and Israel during the mid-20th century was largely driven by common strategic concerns, particularly the shared threat posed by Nasserist Egypt.
+Beginning in 1959, Israel prioritized the establishment of strong ties with Ethiopia, investing significant resources into this relationship.
+Even before formal diplomatic relations were established, Israel had already made substantial contributions to Ethiopia in areas such as training, knowledge-sharing, and infrastructure development.